UBC-MDS/introduction-machine-learning/chapters/en/slides/module7/module7_13.md

 For example, maybe a false negative is 10x more problematic than a false positive.

-So, if you look in our example of the SVM classifier, we see `class_weight` in the documentation.
+So, if you look for example, in the documentation for the SVM classifier, we see `class_weight` as a parameter.

 ---